 Sun, however, stresses succulents and will, in some plants, turn their tips or leaves red.
 Again, this is not a bad thing unless the succulents you’re trying to grow are cuttings, young plants, plants recovering from pest attack or if the temperature goes beyond 35 C (95F) and your plants are in full afternoon sun.

-Sun-loving succulents that are permanently in shade are likely to stretch and grow tall with elongated leaves and not much colour to them.
+Sun-loving succulents that are permanently in shade are likely to stretch and grow tall with elongated leaves and will not have much colour to them.
 A lot of them will die and so in our opinion it is best to keep them in, at least, morning sun.
 To read more on just how much sun succulents need, see this article.

 Soil that is heavy because of too much sand/clay or is just very poor will stress succulents.
 They will still grow but are more likely to have very compact growth and be extra colourful.